NLnetLabs/rpki-doc/source/krill/multi-user/customization.rst

 When Oso does a permission check the search for a matching rule starts by matching rules of the form ``allow(actor, action, resource)``.

+.. tip:: "resource" in this context is a Polar term and should not be
+         confused with the RPKI term "resource".

 The Krill policy delegates from its `allow` rules immediately to a special ``disallow(actor, action, resource)`` rule.
 The only definition of the ``disallow()`` rule in Krill by default says ``if false``, i.e.